paramsantokh/spring-boot-config-demo/README.md

 # spring-boot-config-demo
-Demo application to show how a separate configration server can be setup to put all the configuration aside from main application. client will access all the configuration from confih server.
+Demo application to show how a separate configration server can be setup to put all the configuration aside from main application. client will access all the configuration from config server.

 # URLs
 Client Application: http://localhost:8080/greeting